 1 | Edmund Rainforest Trail

 Travel east-southeast for five miles (eight kilometers) from the center of downtown Soufriere to reach this hiking trail, which is located on the same premises as Edmund Forest Reserve.

 A hike through Edmund Forest Reserve is a three-and-a-half hour long experience that will give tourists an inside look of some of St. Lucia's most pristine and well-kept forest land.

 Edmund Rainforest Trail is located to the north of this nature sanctuary/wildlife reserve.

 Consisting of two lava domes, the Pitons Management area offers perfect views of Gros Piton and Petit Piton and is a great starting off point for exploration of the mountains and all of their volcanic features.

-Visitors can find this nature sanctuary/wildlife reserve three and a half miles (five and a half kilometers) south of the center of downtown Soufriere.
+Situated within traveling range from Soufrière, this nature sanctuary/wildlife reserve is three and a half miles (five and a half kilometers) to the south of the center of downtown Soufriere.

 3 | Tet Paul Nature Trail